tdadah/MMM-HourlyWeatherRange/README.md

 ### Configuration Options

 Most configurations for the global Weather module that are specific to the hourly forecast will work for this module.

+One new config is required, `hourStart`.
+It needs to be in a 24 hour format, so if you wanted the forecast to start at 5 PM, you would set it to 17.